Azure/azure-quickstart-templates/201-spinnaker-acr-k8s/README.md

     > NOTE: You can run `az account list` after you login to get a list of subscription IDs for your account.

 ## B. Setup SSH port forwarding
 You need to setup port forwarding to view the Spinnaker UI on your local machine.
+If you do not know the full DNS name of your instance, go to the Portal and find it in the deployment outputs here: `Resource Groups > {Resource Group Name} > Deployments > {Deployment Name, usually 'Microsoft.Template'} > Outputs`

 ### If you are using Windows:
 Install Putty or use any bash shell for Windows (if using a bash shell, follow the instructions for Linux or Mac).